Loading...

 Portion Control

-Add a source of protein, such as a handful of nuts or a scoop of protein powder, to slow down the digestion and absorption of carbohydrates.
+Add a source of protein to your meal, such as a handful of nuts or seeds like almonds, walnuts, or chia seeds.
+This can help slow down the absorption of carbohydrates.

 Choose Low-Sugar Yogurt

-Opt for plain Greek yogurt over flavored varieties to avoid added sugars, which can contribute to glucose spikes.
+Opt for unsweetened Greek yogurt.
+Check labels to ensure there is no added sugar, which can contribute to glucose spikes.

 Add Fiber

-Drink a glass of water before eating.
-Staying hydrated can aid in digestion and help manage blood sugar levels.
+Drink water before your meal.
+Proper hydration can aid in digestion and help stabilize blood sugar levels.

 Mindful Eating